Projects per year

 Marc Vendrell Escobar

-- Deanery of Clinical Sciences - Personal Chair Translational Chemistry & Biomedical Imaging
+- School of Regeneration and Repair - Personal Chair Translational Chemistry & Biomedical Imaging

 - Centre for Inflammation Research